theorangepotato/programming-languages-2019/lecture-5.1.md

 		what equations do we need to calculate 2 + 3 = 5 ?
 Get out pen and paper and do this.
 			[Interlude: for a programmer terms are trees] (1+1)+((1+1)+1) = ... = ((((1+1)+1)+1)+1)
-		what equations do we need to calculate 2 x 3 = 6 ?

     Get out pen and paper and do this.
 			[...]

 	Can we write down the equations?

-		associativity of +, distributivity of x
+		associativity of +

 		what about the other equations such as commutativity?

         Not needed so far ...
 			[maybe there is room for someinvestigation here ...]

 Stocktaking: What did we learn about computation from this?
 - terms are trees
 - computing with terms via rewriting terms using equations
-- very important question:
+- important question:
   - can we prove/disprove (decide) all equations?
   - [possible interlude/excursion on decidability]
 - which leads to the related question: